 - Selection process for contracting vendors, if necessary

 - Purchase requests/contracts

-The appropriate staff liaison reviews the request with the director of finance for completeness and forwards it to the vice president, finance, Board of Directors or Executive Committee as appropriate.
+The appropriate staff liaison reviews the request with the Director, Finance for completeness and forwards it to the Vice President, Finance, Board of Directors or Executive Committee as appropriate.

-- The staff liaison and director of finance forward this recommendation with the request to the chief executive officer who places the request on the agenda for the next meeting of the Board of Directors or Executive Committee, or if it is an emergency, schedules a special meeting.
+- The staff liaison and Director, Finance forward this recommendation with the request to the Chief Executive Officer who places the request on the agenda for the next meeting of the Board of Directors or Executive Committee, or if it is an emergency, schedules a special meeting.

-- The Board or Directors or Executive Committee approves/disapproves all development fund projects including their timing and disbursement.
+- The Board of Directors or Executive Committee approves/disapproves all development fund projects including their timing and disbursement.
 Approval requires a simple majority vote.

-The Project Manager or Staff Liaison provides updates to the Society Controller and/or Vice President, Finance who provides the Finance Committee and Board of Directors financial reports on the disbursement and balance of funds by project until completion.
+The Project Manager or Staff Liaison provides updates to the Director, Finance or Controller and/or Vice President, Finance who provides the Finance Committee and Board of Directors financial reports on the disbursement and balance of funds by project until completion.